parcel-bundler/website/src/plugin-system/authoring-plugins.md

 ## Plugin APIs

 There are several different types of plugins.
-They all look very similar, but are kept separate so we can have strict contracts one what each one is allowed to do.
+They all look very similar, but are kept separate so we can have strict contracts on what each one is allowed to do.

 There are some rules that should be followed across every type of plugin: